VerticalApps-DevOps/jenkins-modern-folder-shared-library/README.md

 Call to [Publish](https://docs.uipath.com/orchestrator/v2019/reference/packages-requests) previously created .nuget package to Orchestrator instance defined in OrchPublish.groovy under the tenant defined the Jenkinsfile example

+### Find Folder

+Call to Orchestrator API to get all folders for the tenant specified in the Jenkinsfile.
+If a folder name matches the folder specified in the Jenkinsfile, that folder's ID is stored for call to create / update process.

 ### Process Creation

 Conditional call to either [create a new process or update an existing process](https://docs.uipath.com/orchestrator/v2019/reference/processes-requests) in the folder defined in the Jenkinsfile example